jakapps/player-router/README.md

 Detailed list of features available on the <a href="https://github.com/jakapps/player-router/wiki/Features">Wiki</a>.

 ## Installation
-Installation intructions available on the <a href="https://github.com/jakapps/player-router/wiki/Installation">Wiki</a>.
+Installation instructions available on the <a href="https://github.com/jakapps/player-router/wiki/Installation">Wiki</a>.